 For instance, reduced man-hours resulting from a more efficient process may be less obvious but just as beneficial to the company as a straight increase in profit.
 Likewise, improved levels of customer satisfaction can lead to more repeat business and referrals over time.
 It is important to consider the many tangible and intangible benefits of Six Sigma when calculating ROI.
 Unless you uncover all of these potential opportunities, it is impossible to make an accurate comparison of the ROI for various projects.

 Recognized as a leader in Six Sigma education online, Villanova helps professionals master the complexities of Six Sigma and its impact on ROI.
-The master certificate program consists of three certificate courses – Six Sigma Green Belt, Lean Six Sigma and Six Sigma Black Belt – and prepares participants for the corresponding certification exams.
-In fact, Villanova offers the only industry-recognized certifications available 100% online.
+The certificate program consists of three certificate courses – Six Sigma Green Belt, Lean Six Sigma and one elective – and prepares participants for the corresponding certification exams.

 All of Villanova’s online courses are led by noted Six Sigma experts and delivered through a proven, video-based e-learning platform.
 With the ability to view lectures via streaming video and participants can complete their coursework anytime and anywhere.
 Communication tools such as virtual whiteboards, online message boards, live chat rooms, email and two-way voice over IP (VOIP) allow for engaging interactions between students and instructors.